Yeah, but who would you rather be

 - Belzoni is another guy cited as a possible inspiration for Indiana Jones, particularly the part about an unscrupulous Frenchnote rival working for an expansionist empire led by an infamous dictator (in this case, Napoleon).
 The main difference being said rival was less an archaologist and more of a greedy, unethical businessman as well as the corrupt French consul for Egypt.
 He's the most deplorable example of "bad archeaology" on this page as he actually would intentionally destroy some of the stuff his men found to drive up the value of what was left over.

 - Any archeologist who does field work in the really unstable parts of the world fits this trope.
 Like the guys who work in Afghanistan looking for some of the old Buddhist remnants.
-Standard practice is to hire mercenary guards for any and all excavation efforts, both to avoid getting killed/kidnapped and to protect the items themselves since many religious militants are dead set at destroying any non-Muslim historical artifacts.
+Standard practice is to hire mercenary guards for any and all excavation efforts, both to avoid getting killed/kidnapped and to protect the items themselves since many religious militants are dead set at destroying any non-Muslim historical artifacts (and sometimes, Muslim artifacts as well).

 - Another possible inspiration for both Indiana Jones and Arthur Conan Doyle's Professor Challenger was Percy Fawcett whose exploits in South America read like something from fiction - such as fighting giant snakes.
 He died at the age of fifty-seven while searching for the 'The Lost City of Z'.